 A biomechanical assessment, stance and gait analysis of your legs and feet will be conducted by a Chiropodist before it can be determined what biomechanical issues need to be addressed with orthotic use.
 A report of the biomechanical assessment and gait analysis is accepted by most insurance for orthotic coverage.

-If orthotic therapy is needed, a non-weight bearing STS plaster cast of both your feet in subtalar joint neutral position will be taken and used for orthotic fabrication.
-It is important to have proper footwear if you will be wearing custom-made orthotics.
-Once the orthotics are ready, you will be scheduled for an orthotic dispensing appointment to ensure that the orthotic fits you and your footwear.
-A follow-up appointment will be scheduled in about 6 weeks to monitor your progress with the orthotics.
+If Orthotic therapy is needed, a non-weight bearing STS plaster cast of both your feet in a subtalar joint neutral position or a 3D scanner will be taken and use for orthotic fabrication.
+It is important to have proper footwear when wearing the custom-made orthotics.
+Once the orthotics are ready, you will be scheduled for an orthotic dispensing appointment by the Chiropodist.
+An office follow-up appointment or a phone follow-up will be scheduled in four weeks to monitor your progress with the orthotics.

 Laser Surgery: Treatment for Fungal Toenails and Plantar Warts